 Thus, motion tracking can be used to unravel unconscious processing as it unfolds.
 But are these effects indeed stronger than keyboard-RT ones?
 This question has hardly been studied.
 Two studies combined motion tracking and keyboards RTs, yet without directly comparing between them.
-In the first, keyboard responses were affected by prime-target congruency, and motion tracking showed that it also affected the ongoing execution of the motor response.
-This served as basis for the conclusion that the motor response is based on feedforward processing that is first evoked by the prime, and then corrected once the target becomes available [ref].
-In the second study, the effects of unconscious processing in the dorsal stream were tested.
-Alongside the keyboard-RT effect, motion tracking was held to index dorsal – as opposed to ventral – processing, under the assumption that reaching movements are more heavily dependent on dorsal processing than button presses [ref].
+In the first, a prime arrow pointing to the left/right/neutral direction was rendered invisible with meta-contrast masking, and participants were asked to choose which side was the mask pointing to.
+The task was first performed with a keyboard, revealing that prime-target congruency affects the response speed, and a second time with stylus tracking.
+In the stylus session the stimulus was presented only after the participants initiated a movement towards the center, forcing participants to correct their movement mid-flight.
+The correcting movement's onset, length and velocity were influenced by the prime-target congruency which gave rise to the conclusion that subliminal stimuli can influence the ongoing execution of an already-prepared target-directed movement [ref].
+In the second study, the effect of unconscious dorsal – as opposed to ventral – processing on decisions was examined using a subliminal priming paradigm.
+Primes and targets were images of animals/tools that belonged to the same/different semantic category and had a similar/different shape (i.e., elongated / round) and therefor similar/different affordances.
+When responses were given via a keyboard, semantically congruent primes improved the response speed to their targets.
+While keyboard responses reflected a semantic priming effect, reaching movements, which were assumed to depend more heavily on dorsal processing, were used to examine if the dorsal stream elicits subliminal shape related effects.
+Indeed, blob-like animal primes caused a larger deviation from the elongated tool target than did elongated animals.
+Hence the researchers concluded that dorsal-stream processing contributes grasp related information to decision making processes [ref].

 Xiao + reaching vs mouse

 To date, only one study directly compared the strength of the effects revealed by keyboard presses and motion tracking [ref].
-The authors concluded that positive / negative primes facilitate a same / different response accordingly when participants judge the similarity of two digits.
+In this study, participants classified two digits as identical/different by either pointing to the correct answer with the mouse or choosing it with the keyboard.
+The target digits were preceded by a positive/negative subliminal image which facilitated same/different responses respectively.
 Critically, this effect was marginally significant when probed with a keyboard, but robust when measured via mouse tracking.
 Although this study indeed reinforces the above assumption, according to which motion tracking might be beneficial for unraveling unconscious processes, it also suffers from several limitations.
 First, awareness assessment was done in a separate block after the main task, with no online assessment of prime visibility on a single trial level.
 This is especially important since the visibility ratings of many participants were above zero, suggesting that the effect might have been driven by some conscious processing.
 In addition, performance was not tested against chance, and instead shown not to correlate with the congruency effect – a method that has been widely criticized [ref].
-Finally, the number of trials in the awareness task was XX, which might be underpowered for detecting awareness [ref].
+Finally, the number of trials in the awareness task was 96, which might be underpowered for detecting awareness [ref].